exakat/exakat-docs/Reference/Rulesets.rst

 Dump
 ++++

-This ruleset collects various names given to different structures in the code : for example, variables, classes, methods, constants, etc. It also collects networks of data, like file inclusion or externa dependencies.
+This ruleset collects various names given to different structures in the code : for example, variables, classes, methods, constants, etc. It also collects networks of data, like file inclusion or external dependencies.

 Total : 40 analysis